I am providing gender-affirming letters of support for medical intervention.

-The past few years have led to major increases in stress, uncertainty about health and safety, and experiences of social isolation and collective trauma (often leaving an unequal burden on Black folks and other diverse communities).
+The past few years have led to major increases in stress, uncertainty about health and safety, experiences of social isolation and depression or anxiety, and collective trauma (often leaving an unequal burden on Black, Indigenous, and other people of color).
 This can make it difficult to find joy, experience pleasure, and be active participants in our own lives.
 I provide evidenced-based supportive therapy for folks in the LGBTQ+ community.
 I specialize in working with trans and gender nonconforming (TGN) young people (12-18) and young adults (19-30s) who are experiencing significant life adjustment, difficulty coping with stress, anxiety, or are in need of letters of support for gender-affirming medical intervention.

-In addition to specializing in pediatric health psychology (how stress and medical problems impact young people’s mental health), I also have special training in working with transgender and gender-diverse youth.
-Transgender and gender diverse kids, teens, and their families have been exposed to additional unique and frightening threats towards TGN people happening in our country.
-The impact of this includes and moves far beyond access to life-saving medical care and to their ability to present as their whole selves while at school or at soccer practice.
-Our bodies are not meant to function with such high levels of stress over long periods of time, and it can be confusing for young people at various diversity intersections to know, “Am I safe?”
-“How do I know the difference between a real threat to my safety and anxiety?”
-These questions do not come with an instruction booklet and can produce real and valid feelings of worry, depression, and fear.
+I have special training and substantial experience working with TGN and LGBTQ+ folks, including those with co-occurring neurodivergence that requires lower levels of support.
+I understand the unique and frightening threats towards TGN people happening in our country.
+The impact of this includes and moves far beyond access to life-saving medical care.
+Threats to our wellbeing affect our ability to be our whole selves.
+It can be confusing for people at various diversity intersections to know, “Am I safe?”
+“How do I know the difference between a threat to my safety and anxiety?”
+These questions do not come with an instruction booklet and produce real and valid feelings of worry, sadness, and fear.
 You are not meant to navigate this alone; healing happens with community and support.

 Things I’ve Written & Interviews Given

 - Pronouns 101: What Are They and Why Do They Matter? (nationwidechildrens.org)

 - Using Photo Filters on Social Media: Watch for the Red Flags (nationwidechildrens.org)